 Ray passed away on Nov.
 6 with the SNAP Director of Community Action, Carol Weltz, and Housing Specialist, Michelle Christie, holding his hand.
 Bishop said Ray had just found permanent housing through SNAP three days prior.

 “I’m going to miss Ray,” Christie said.
 “I feel better knowing he died safe, and warm, and around people who care for him.”

 Rocky stayed by Ray’s side through his period of homelessness.

 “Rocky knew Ray died,” Christie said, “He literally had tears streaming from his eyes.”

-SNAP’s homeless services team is looking for a permanent home for Rocky.
-He's a 7-8-year-old neutered Chow-Chow/Newfoundland mix.
-SNAP staff said he can shake hands and lie down.
+SNAP staff said Rocky can shake hands with both paws and lie down.
 He’s patient and gentle.

 “Ray always had a smile on his face, even in his worst times.
 Rocky captures Ray’s spirit,” Christie said.